When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 Delicious dahlias are one of the most diverse and long-flowering perennials, guaranteeing you color and interesting leaves from midsummer until deep into the fall.
 And August is a fine time to plant them out.

 An added bonus is that dahlias are as happy as part of your container gardening ideas as they are in the soil, as long as they are kept fed and watered.
 In fact, container-growing your plants makes it easier to move them into a greenhouse or porch in winter, when the top growth dies down and the tubers need storing in a tray of compost somewhere frost-free.
-There's more info on how to grow dahlias in our guide.

 Top tip: Earwigs will munch through dahlia flowers and leaves.
 To catch them, fill a small plant pot with newspaper and upend it on a stick near your plants.
 Earwigs will hide in there during the day and you can collect them up and move them elsewhere (try not to kill them as they will eat aphids, an even worse pest).